 Uppsala's MSI environment continues to expand

-Just a minute… Per Andrén, Professor of Medical Mass Spectrometry, that with the installation of a new FTICR instrument heads of one of the world's leading facilities for Mass Spectrometry Imaging.
+Just a minute… Per Andrén, Professor of Mass Spectrometry Imaging, that with the installation of a new FTICR instrument heads of one of the world's leading facilities for Mass Spectrometry Imaging.

 New route for foreign pharmacists to Swedish labor market a success

-Testa Center takes your life science to the next level
+Testa Center and the Faculty of Pharmacy take bioscience to the next level

 Nominate your candidate for The Distinguished Teaching Awards